bethkimani/Smart_Waste_Management_System/README.md

 Select your role (User, Admin, Driver) and enter your email/username and password.

+### how to see the task you assigned ,you login as user and the  got to the raise request section

 AI-powered verification (Gemini) validates credentials and ensures secure login.